Congress' Bharat Jodo Yatra resumes journey on second day of Uttar Pradesh leg | Politics

 The Congress' Baghpat district unit chief Yunus Chowdhary said the yatra started from Mavikalan village and would reach the Gufa temple, where it will take a brief halt, in the afternoon.
 The yatra will then enter Baraut town via Sarurpurkalan village.

-Chaudhary said Rahul Gandhi would address the Nukkad Sabha at Chhaprauli Chungi in Baraut before the yatra left for Shamli district.
+Rahul Gandhi will address the Nukkad Sabha at Chhaprauli Chungi in Baraut before the yatra leaves for Shamli district, Chaudhary said.

+The Congress has not held much political sway in Baghpat and Shamli districts, known as 'Jatland', for a long time.
+Baghpat last elected a Congress member to the Lok Sabha in 1996 when Chaudhary Ajit Singh won on the party's symbol.
+The Kairana Lok Sabha seat in Shamli last elected a Congress leader -- Akhtar Hasan -- in 1984.

 The yatra has so far covered 3,122 km from Gandhi Mandapam in Kanyakumari to the Red Fort in Delhi.